Skip to content

 SELECT currency,

-SUM(CASE WHEN account_type IN ('Assets', 'Liabilities') THEN amount ELSE 0 END) AS amount
+SUM(CASE WHEN account_type IN ('Assets', 'Liabilities') THEN CAST(amount AS REAL) ELSE 0 END) AS amount

 FROM postings